The-Hacker894/HackerBot/README.md

 There are still more features to come with HackerBot.
 Just type >help for help.

-Some Commands below may only work on 0.1 HackerBot not the 0.0.9 Source Code on the GitHub Page.
+Some Commands below are being worked on for the next version of HackerBot.

 # Commands